Chelsea Green: Return to Impact Wrestling (2021–2022)

-On January 28, 2023, Green made her surprise return to WWE at the 2023 Royal Rumble as a participant in the Women's Royal Rumble match.
+On January 28, 2023, Green made her surprise return to WWE at Royal Rumble as a participant in the Women's Royal Rumble match.
 Entering the match at number 20, Green was quickly eliminated by Rhea Ripley in five seconds, a Women's Royal Rumble record.
-Upon her return, she became a member of the Raw brand and her character is portrayed as a Karen.
+Upon her return, she became a member of the Raw brand, and would soon adopt the gimmick of a "Karen".